A Travellerâs Guide to Earthquakes and Tsunamis in Vanuatu

 When was the last major earthquake in Vanuatu?

 Major earthquakes occur regularly in Vanuatu, with significant events happening every few years.
-The most recent major earthquake will depend on when you're reading this, but the country typically experiences earthquakes of magnitude 6.0 or higher several times per year.
+The most recent major earthquake will depend on when you're reading this, but the one that caused the most significant damage was on 17 December 2024.
+Saying that, the country typically experiences earthquakes of magnitude 6.0 or higher several times per year.

 How do I prepare for natural disasters in Vanuatu?